mapmanager/napari-layer-table/docs/index.md

 # Welcome to napari-layer-table

-A plugin to display a points layer as a table.
+A Napari plugin to display a layer as a table.
+We currently handle point, shape, and labeled layers.

 <IMG SRC="img/simple-script-screenshot.png" width=800>